Disneyland Railroad: Ride experience

 After the journey restarts, the train travels past the Haunted Mansion dark ride attraction, enters a tunnel with gaps that allow riders to see into the Tiana's Bayou Adventure log flume attraction, and crosses a trestle bridge over the Bayou Country section and past the Hungry Bear Barbecue Jamboree restaurant.
 It then moves over another trestle bridge that wraps around the Rivers of America in the Frontierland section, giving riders a unique view of the features as well as some animal maquettes not viewable to regular guests.
-Occasionally, the Mark Twain Riverboat can be seen in the Rivers of America alongside the train, at which time they will sound their whistles at each other to the tune of Shave and a Haircut.
+Occasionally, the Mark Twain Riverboat can be seen in the Rivers of America alongside the train, at which time they will play whistle tag by sounding their whistles at each other to the tune of Shave and a Haircut.
 Afterwards, the train rolls past the Big Thunder Mountain Railroad roller coaster attraction and through another tunnel before reaching Mickey's Toontown Depot between the Mickey's Toontown and Fantasyland sections.
 While the train is stopped at this station, a non-functioning water tower can be seen on the opposite side of the track to the station's depot building.

 Once the journey resumes, the train moves across an overpass and passes through the façade of the It's a Small World water-based dark ride attraction before reaching a fuel pump disguised as a boulder, where the train stops if the locomotive needs to be refueled.
 From this point, the train cuts across an access road, with the train having the right of way if a parade is occurring.
-Also in this area is a billboard titled "Agrifuture," a remnant of a concept in Tomorrowland where ornamental landscaping will eventually be replaced by manicured functional gardens, which is reflected in nearly every plant in the land being edible.
+Also in this area is a billboard titled "Agrifuture."
 The train then goes underneath the track of the Disneyland Monorail before stopping at Tomorrowland Station in the Tomorrowland section.
 A synthesized composition of the song There's a Great Big Beautiful Tomorrow, originally composed for the Carousel of Progress, plays during this stretch of the journey.

 When the journey continues, the train goes across another access road and enters a tunnel containing the Grand Canyon Diorama followed by the Primeval World Diorama.
 As the train runs alongside the Grand Canyon Diorama, the main theme from On the Trail, the third movement of Ferde Grofé's Grand Canyon Suite, can be heard; and as the train runs alongside the Primeval World Diorama, music from the 1961 film Mysterious Island can be heard.
 Shortly after leaving the tunnel, the train arrives back at Main Street, USA Station, completing what the park refers to as The Grand Circle Tour.